-- Remove the bad element using an element wrench. - Make sure the new element is the correct replacement by referring to the water heater's data plate for voltage and wattage information. - Clean the threads in the tank opening with a rag.
+- 7 Remove the bad element using an element wrench. - Make sure the new element is the correct replacement by referring to the water heater's data plate for voltage and wattage information. - opening with a rag.
 Insert the new element equipped with a rubber gasket.
-NOTE: Use a drop of hand dishwashing liquid to lubricate hand dishwashing liquid to lubricate the gasket to help avoid damaging the gasket as it is being tightened.
+NOTE: Use a drop of hand dishwashing liquid to lubricate the gasket to help avoid damaging the gasket as it is being tightened.
 Tighten with an element wrench.